pew/hello/imap_backup_-_offlineimap.md

 or *cron* mode

 ```
-offlineimap -c /path/to/your/config -u Noninteractive.Quiet
+offlineimap -c /path/to/your/config -u quiet
 ```

 ## example: migrate account